 Evan Mattson, a senior from Aurora, Minnesota, who is majoring in political science, is interested in the intersection of climate change and mining.

 “I’m from the Iron Range and I grew up in a very pro-mining culture,” Mattson said.
 “When I go home, I see the ‘Let’s Go PolyMet’ signs.
-I want to bring back what research I can and see how we can meld those two things – mining and combatting climate change – together.
+I want to bring back what research I can and see how we can meld those two things – mining and combating climate change – together.
 Fossil fuels obviously are a big part of mining because that’s what powers the vehicles required to mine the iron ore – and will be if copper and nickel get going.”

 Mattson, who is the SJU Senate representative to the school’s board of trustees, plans to make a presentation to his high school (Mesabi East) after he returns.